 If any of these are true, the Look will not be deleted.

-For query tiles, which are tiles based on queries that are created directly from the dashboard, you can easily duplicate a tile by clicking Duplicate Tile from the tile’s menu:
+For query tiles, which are tiles that are based on queries and created directly from the dashboard, you can duplicate a tile by clicking Duplicate Tile from the tile’s menu:

 Looker creates a copy of the tile with the same query and visualization settings and adds the new tile to the bottom of the dashboard.
 From here, you can edit the tile to adjust the name of the tile, the visualization, or the underlying query.